-The featured poem makes me ask: Is the soul within the foot print or the trail?
+The featured poem makes me ask: Is the soul within the footprint or the trail?

 As a poet, I know the answer is within becoming the poem itself.
 It’s a dance: of words, expressions, feelings.

-This is the way of life that we teach in Taoism:
+Poetry shows a way of life that we teach in Taoism:

 At times embracing of the world when looking down from the clouds.

-At times diving deeply into depths …
+At times diving deeply into depths.

 Always of the Tao.